 We compare our prices to make sure we offer you the lowest prices and best value.

-Omeprazole is an FDA approved drug that is available both on prescription and over-the-counter.
-It is usually used for the treatment of stomach acid reflux/heartburn, ulcers, and even prevention of cancer in the esophagus.
-Omeprazole is a type of medication known as a proton-pump inhibitor (PPI).
-Proton-pump inhibitors are generally used to reduce the production of acid in the stomach.
-Omeprazole is therefore prescribed as a treatment for conditions in which the stomach produces excess acid.
+Omeprazole is an FDA approved drug that is available both by prescription and over-the-counter.
+It is often used for the treatment of indigestion, acid reflux (heartburn), stomach ulcers, and sometimes used for prevention of cancer in the esophagus.
+Omeprazole is a type of medication known as a proton-pump inhibitor (PPI) which works by reducing the production of acid in the stomach.
+It is therefore prescribed as a treatment for conditions in which the stomach produces excess acid, or when a reduction in the normal amount of acid production is required (such as with stomach ulcers).

 Omeprazole can be used alone or with other medications to treat and prevent the return of ulcers caused by a type of bacteria (H. pylori), especially in adults.
-The nonprescription (over-the-counter) variety of the drug is used for the treatment of frequent heartburn; the type that occurs for 2 or more days in a week.
+The nonprescription (over-the-counter) variety of the drug is used for the treatment of frequent heartburn; defined as heartburn occurring for 2 or more days in a week.

 The active ingredient in Omeprazole is omeprazole magnesium.